realmocaccino/jauntyslider/README.md

 And there you go!
 The Jauntyslider is up and running in your html list.

-You also can set some options to customize the slider:
+You can also set some options to customize the slider if you want:

 ```javascript
 <ul data-jauntyslider="loop:false; speed:fast;">